-A similar method is used to produce "modified" estimates for total expenses, accounts receivable, and e-commerce.
-For accounts receivable, the estimates are benchmarked at the 3-digit NAICS aggregate industry levels with the same constraints given above because detail industry estimates can be very small.
-E-commerce benchmarks with mostly 3-digit NAICS aggregate industry levels, but splits out a few extra levels of detail, most notably NAICS 4541 (Electronic Shopping and Mail-Order Houses).
+A similar method is used to produce "modified" estimates for total expenses and e-commerce.
+Because detail industry estimates can be very small, e-commerce benchmarks at mostly 3-digit NAICS aggregate industry levels with the same constraints given above, but splits out a few extra levels of detail, most notably NAICS 4541 (Electronic Shopping and Mail-Order Houses).
 For total expenses, the benchmarked estimate for 2012, instead of 2010, from the prior sample is used as a constraint.

 Modified merchandise lines sales and e-commerce estimates within the NAICS 4541 industry group are obtained in a similar way to e-commerce, with additional raking to total sales and e-commerce for NAICS 4541 to ensure the lines properly sum to the totals.